-Only attorneys (not petition preparers, the Clerk's Office, judges, or chambers staff) can give legal advice.
+Only attorneys can give legal advice.
+By law petition preparers, bankruptcy Clerk's Office staff, chambers staff, and judges are prohibited from offering any legal advice.
 Due to the complexity of filings and the long-term financial and legal consequences of filing bankruptcy, individuals are encouraged to consult with a competent attorney.

 What constitutes legal advice?

 • Explaining the meaning of a particular statutory provision or rule